Women farmers hold 'Kisan Sansad' at Jantar Mantar | Headlines

 - India

-Nearly 200 women farmers from Delhi's neighbouring states of Uttar Pradesh, Punjab and Haryana gathered at Jantar Mantar in the national capital for a 'Kisan Sansad' on Monday to continue the agitation against the Centre's contentious agricultural laws.
+Nearly 200 women farmers from Uttar Pradesh, Punjab and Haryana on Monday gathered at Delhi's Jantar Mantar for a 'Kisan Sansad', and demanded that the Centre's contentious agri laws should be repealed.

-The focus of Monday's 'Kisan Sansad' was the Essential Commodities (Amendment) Act, 2020 and the farmers' demand for the enactment of a law guaranteeing remunerative minimum support price (MSP) for their crops.
+The focus of Monday's 'Kisan Sansad' was the Essential Commodities (Amendment) Act, 2020, and the farmers' demand for the enactment of a law guaranteeing remunerative minimum support price (MSP) for their crops.
+The 'Kisan Sansad' is part of the farmers' agitation against the agricultural laws.
+As part of 'Kisan Sansad', farmers from the protest sites at Delhi borders, where they have been camping since November last year, have been gathering at Jantar Mantar to raise their voices against the agricultural laws while the Parliament's Monsoon session is underway.

 ''I would like to put forward the demand for a legal guarantee for MSP because if we don't have MSP, the common man will suffer,'' she said.